bolanderc/Bolander-Linear-Algebra-Library/Software_Manual/mat_1norm.md

 	norm = 0.D0
 	col_1norm = 0.D0

 	!
-Loop through each row in the matrix A and find the l1 vector ! norm for that row.
+Loop through each column in the matrix A and find the l1 vector ! norm for that column.
 	DO i = 1, n
-		CALL l1_vec_norm(A(i, :), n, col_1norm)
+		CALL l1_vec_norm(A(:, i), n, col_1norm)
 		!
-If a new maximum value for the row l1 norm has been found, ! save it
+If a new maximum value for the column l1 norm has been found, ! save it
 		IF (col_1norm > norm) THEN
 			norm = col_1norm